First-order (coarse) correlated equilibria in non-concave games: On Equilibria and its Analysis

 \end{definition}

-For our purposes, the cost function of a player will be their disutility, $C_i = -u_i$ for any player $i$.
+Since our formalism is concerned with utilities instead of costs, the cost function of a player will be their disutility, $c_i = -u_i$ for any player $i$.
 Given this definition, \cite{nadav2010limits} characterises the distributions for which a $(\lambda,\mu)$ smoothness bound applies as the those of an \emph{average coarse correlated equilibrium}.

 \begin{definition}[\cite{nadav2010limits}, Definition 2] For a normal form game and an outcome $a^*$, an \textbf{average coarse correlated equilibrium with respect to} $a^*$ is a probability distribution $\sigma^* \in \Delta(A)$ such that